-We are working remotely, but in full force, while the courts are closed and the Mayor’s Stay at Home Order is in effect.
+We have been working remotely, but in full force, since the courts closed and the Mayor declared a Public Health Emergency.
 We are:

 - Conducting intake and providing client consultations by telephone

 - Assisting the U.S. District Court as amicus curiae in emergency litigation related to the impact of COVID-19 on conditions in the D.C.
 Jail and the Correctional Treatment Facility.

 We are also laying the groundwork to help respond to the expected influx of new legal needs as the courts reopen and the crisis ebbs and flows for the foreseeable future.

 Our focus is on strengthening: